 Option-2 Bluetooth Connectivity

-If your Android device does not support OTG cables, do not lose hope since this option lets you connect keyboard or mouse wirelessly via Bluetooth technology.
-You just need to turn-on the Bluetooth of your smartphone, search for keyboard/mice and pair them.
+If your Android device does not support OTG cables, do not lose hope since this option lets you connect your keyboard or mouse wirelessly via Bluetooth technology.
+You just need to turn on the Bluetooth of your smartphone, search for a keyboard/mouse and pair them.
 That’s it.

-Improve productivity by connecting keyboard to Android phone
+Improve productivity by connecting the keyboard to an Android phone

-Once you make a connection either through a cable or Bluetooth, setting up keyboard is an easy step.
+Once you make a connection either through a cable or Bluetooth, setting up the keyboard is an easy step.
 You just need to select the keyboard layout as per your region.
-All the keys including Enter, page down/up work well and you can also use the PrtSc (print-screen) the same way as you use it to take screenshots on a windows PC.
+All the keys including Enter, page down/up work well and you can also use the PrtSc (print-screen) the same way you use it to take screenshots on a windows PC.
 You can enjoy most of the functionality of the keyboard but at the same time, you will surely miss the use of emojis or other effects.
 Overall, you can work on Android just like on a laptop with these connectivity options.
-Compared to working on a laptop, you get a better battery backup, low cost device and better flexibility with Android device.
+Compared to working on a laptop, you get a better battery backup, a low-cost device, and better flexibility with an Android device.